Kilree: Church

 This is an early church with pronounced antae, indicating that it is pre-Romanesque in date.
 It still retains its oval enclosure.

 Round tower

 The round tower is about 26 m tall, depending on which ground level it is measured from.
 The arched sandstone doorway is 1.64 m above ground level and is framed by moulding.
 The bell-storey has four lintelled windows facing the cardinal directions.
 The cap is gone but battlements remain.

 The tower stands on a rectangular stone pad-foundation, only found here and at Aghaviller.

 High cross

 Kilree High Cross was erected in the 8th/9th Century.
 It is 2.75 m tall and covered with bosses and geometric designs.
 The east face has a hunting scene.
+The west face has a central boss with four outer bosses surrounding it.
 The west face depicts the Adoration of the Magi and Daniel in the Lions' Den.